WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

--   `string`: Password for the newly created user account
+-   `string`: Password for the newly created user account.

 <a name="deactivatePlugin" href="#deactivatePlugin">#</a> **deactivatePlugin**